John Ferguson Jr.: Team Canada

 In 2007 Ferguson served as a member of Team Canada management at the 2007 IIHF World Championship in Russia.
 He collaborated with Steve Yzerman in selecting Canada's unbeaten gold medal roster, the youngest team to ever win a World Championship.

 After the Leafs

 At the 2007–08 NHL Season's trade deadline, Ferguson provided analysis of the trades as they came in for TSN.
 From 2008 to 2014, he served as a scout for the San Jose Sharks of the NHL.
 On June 26, 2014, he joined the Boston Bruins as Executive Director of Player Personnel.
 On September 16, 2016, he was also given the position of general manager of Boston's American Hockey League affiliate, the Providence Bruins.

 In 2021, he was hired as the assistant general manager of the Arizona Coyotes and the general manager of their AHL affiliate, the Tucson Roadrunners.

 Personal life

 Ferguson is married to Providence College graduate, Stephanie Paiva.

-Ferguson is the son of former Montreal Canadiens forward John Ferguson, Sr., and was born in the city during his father's stint with the team.
+Ferguson is the son of former Montreal Canadiens forward John Ferguson, Sr., and was born in the city during his father's tenure with the team.